 No chicken skin comes near my mouth unless it’s crispy or caramelised.

 When my mother reads this, I know she’s going to roll her eyes and think”she’s so childish!!”

 I don’t care.
 I love crispy skin.
 I want crispy skin.
 Give me all the crispy skin!!! 😂

 Because I’m so anti-slimy chicken skin, I like to make my Chicken Stew in the oven rather than on the stove.
-And unless someone knows a magic trick (and regular readers know I love genius discoveries like how to make insanely crispy wings in the oven and how to dry brine turkey so you don’t have to deal with a bucket of liquid brine in the fridge), the only way to get crispy skin for a stew is in the oven.
+And unless someone knows a magic trick, the only way to get crispy skin for a stew is in the oven.

-Cook it covered for part of the time, then uncover it to let the sauce thicken, the surface of the veggies and edges of the stew caramelise, and – most importantly in my world – to get that chicken skin super crispy!
+Cook it covered for part of the time, then uncover it to let the sauce thicken, make the chicken flesh super tender, the surface of the veggies and edges of the stew caramelise, and – most importantly in my world – to get that chicken skin super crispy!

 OK, I think I’ve babbled on enough about the chicken skin.
 Let me move on.